-Jean Up is an annual online initiative held all throughout the month of May.
+Jean Up is an annual initiative held all throughout the month of April.
 It’s a chance for all of us in BC to come together and wear jeans to show what we stand for: helping sick and injured kids get out of their hospital gowns and back into their own jeans.

 Whether you’re a company, school or individual, pick a day that works for you.
-Then, on that day, proudly wear your jeans and virtual sticker and tag us on social media at @bcchf to show your support.
+Then, on that day, proudly wear your jeans and sticker and tag us on social media at @bcchf to show your support.

 Jeans Day has been one of our most iconic fundraisers for three decades—and because of people like you, it’s raised over $22 million to ensure kids in our province receive the best health care possible.

 As Jeans Day approached its 30th year in 2020, we decided it was time for a makeover.
 So we conducted a survey of over 800 British Columbians to understand how we could make this program better.
-We also talked to schools, offices and retailers to find out where we could improve.
+We also talked to schools, offices and retailers to find out where our efforts could make the most impact.